hoopdad/hoopdad.github.io/docs/ai/_posts/2024-06-13-bend-it-like-jensen.md

 The need for the massively parallel processing provided by GPU's is plain as the nose on my face if you follow the tech or business news.
 Under Jensen Huang's leadership for many years, the last several months have seen the business value of NVidia grow $1 trillion.
 One trillion dollars.

 That leads to the technical question of, how can I actually do my complex math for data science in a way that leverages that GPU horsepower?
 (Or, how can I support my technical customers with that need.)
 There are some very interesting approaches out there.
 Mainstream code compilers default to a CPU.
-Can any compiler alsooutput GPU code?
+Can any compiler also output GPU code?
 No. Does the code look the same?
 I don't think so.

 The one about which this article was written is called Bend.
 Bend's target is to be one language and set of tools that can run on CPU's or GPU's.
 I heard about this from a colleague and friend, Gus, who shared a YouTube video that touted mind boggling claims, so I set out to see the truth of the claims.